-MONTGOMERY, AL (02/20/2014)(readMedia)-- The Alabama Army National Guard's Company B of the 1st Battalion, 169th Aviation Regiment, out of Birmingham has been called to active duty in support of Operation Enduring Freedom.
+MONTGOMERY, AL (09/05/2013)(readMedia)-- The Alabama Army National Guard's 1103rd Combat Sustainment Support Battalion, out of Eufaula, has been called to active duty in support of Operation Enduring Freedom.

-The unit will deploy approximately 70 Alabama National Guard Soldiers to Afghanistan in support of Operation Enduring Freedom.
+The 1103rd CSSB will deploy more than 60 Alabama National Guard Soldiers to Afghanistan in support of Operation Enduring Freedom.

-State and local officials, as well as senior Alabama National Guardsmen, will attend the ceremony to send off the Soldiers of Company B. The general public is invited and encouraged to attend to show their support for the Soldiers and their families.
+State and local officials, as well as senior Alabama National Guardsmen, will attend the ceremony to send off the Soldiers of the 1103rd.
+The general public is invited and encouraged to attend to show their support for the Soldiers and their families.